patrickphat/patrickphat/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Cinnamon AI as a Research Engineer, working on reducing researchers effort in machine learning production pipeline
+- 🔭 I’m currently working at Cinnamon AI as a Research Engineer, working on reducing researchers' time & effort in machine learning production pipeline
 - 🌱 I’m currently learning AI Productization and German.
 I also have numerous of hobbies including: pschychology, guitar and sports.
 - 📫 You can reach me through my linkedin: https://www.linkedin.com/in/tphat/
 - 👯 I’m looking to collaborate on AI competitions or research on visual-linguistic AI tasks (Image Captioning, VQA, Text-to-Image search, etc.)